Nadihal

 In Nadihal, there are 8 mosques, a Jamia mosque and an Eid Gah.
-The main Jamia Masjid called "Markazi Jamia Masjid Nadihal" run by local Auqaf committee (that consists of people from all walks of life, to give due representation all al mosques) is located near the main bus stop.
-It is beautifully decorated and has almost 4 storeys.
+The main Jamia Masjid, called "Markazi Jamia Masjid Nadihal", is run by the local Auqaf committee and is located near the main bus stop.
+It is extensively decorated and has almost four storeys.

-Nadihal market consists of almost 250 shops selling daily consumables including groceries, vegetables and fruits, medicine, timber, steel, iron.
-The Nadihal market is now so well established that you can find everything in the market from the Roofings to tiles to medicines etc.
+Nadihal market consists of almost 250 shops selling groceries, vegetables, fruits, medicine, timber, steel and iron.